 To ensure accountability and transparency, legislation which commenced on 12 October 2020 introduced requirements for councils that wish to employ ‘councillor advisors’ and ‘councillor administrative support staff’ to help councillors complete their duties.
-Only certain councils prescribed by Regulation will be able to appoint councillor advisors.
+Only category 4-8 councils prescribed by Regulation will be able to appoint councillor advisors.

 There are also obligations for councillor advisors and administrative support staff themselves.

 |CEO||Council employees||Administration support||Councillor advisor|

 Only 15 councils are permitted under local government regulations to employ councillor advisors.
 This includes the larger category 4 – 8 councils (as prescribed by the Local Government Remuneration Commission) and Brisbane City Council.

 Requirements for councils include the following:

 - must vote to pass a resolution to create councillor advisor positions (except Brisbane City Council) and must state the number of advisors up to the maximum allowed

 - must not appoint a close associate of the councillor

 - appoint advisor, at the discretion of councillors and only until the councillor’s term ends, unless re-appointed by a new councillor

 - must have a written contract of employment with the council providing conditions of employment, functions, and key responsibilities, and when disciplinary action may be taken